Teecolz/bool/README.md

 ````
 #### Comments
 ````
 # This is a comment in Bool                      // This is a comment in Javascript

+## If you need more lines, Bool can               /* If you need more lines, Javascript
+   do that too. ##                                   handles it like this. */
 ````
 ## Example Programs